Auction

 of a 7th generation homozygous ebony dam, and a 7th generation (or 20th

-ebony genes, one from the dam, and one from the sire.
+generation for that matter) homozygous ebony sirestill has only 2 ebony genes; one from the dam, and one from the sire.
 There is no

 genotypic (the genetic make up) color difference, or phenotypic